A5-015/ramen/README.md

 - Install the recommended extensions for the project, a box will popup on lower left corner
   - See [this page](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions)
 - That's it!

+## Licencing
+This project is published under [MIT License](https://github.com/A5-015/ramen/blob/master/LICENSE) and the ramen logo was adapted from icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com)